 Medicare Supplement Plan N

+By Scott Kerby Medicare Specialist Medigap Plan N offers the same basic benefits as other Medigap plans but comes with a lower monthly premium.
+In exchange, it covers fewer of the coinsurance and copayments than other Medicare supplement plans in Arizona.
 Medicare Supplement Plan N provides a good amount of coverage while allowing you to get a lower monthly premium in exchange for a $20 copay for office visits and a $50 copay for going to the Emergency Room.

 Medigap Plan N (Arizona) provides the 4 basic benefits of Plan A: